In the land of music and the time of dancing. The beauty of a great continent rests on the shoulder of an old kingdom. Its name — Ireland!

 You can do this Ireland dance alone or in the company of other learned dancers.
 In its early years, Irish dance styles were performed in small rural pubs and barns, hence, it consisted of a strict number of steps since there was no much room for dancing around.
 Unlike Oriental belly dancing, Irish dance often involves little upper body movement but quick and precise footwork.
 However, modern Irish dance styles have seen improved moves and steps as they find use in social arenas and competitions, and as entertaining performances all around the world.

-Although they have similarities, Irish dance is quite different from American tap dancing.
+Although they have similarities, Irish dance is quite different from American tap dancing and the western ballet dance.
 However, knowing one can help make the other easier.
 Remember that English country dancing is said to be one of the ancestor arts of the Irish dance.

 This Ireland dance also got help in gaining popularity from the theatrical show, Riverdance.
 As a variant of the Irish dance, you will know Riverdance by its pretty, quick work of the feet and use of elaborate costumes.
 Since its modern origination more than twenty years ago, the Riverdance show — consisting mainly of traditional Irish music and dance — has visited 450 venues in the world and has brought the love of the Irish culture, through the Irish music and dance, to the heart of over 25 million people.